lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 Moving the emit logic from the template to the script.
 \end{center}

-Everything still passes.
-This points to a *good test*.
+Running this test confirms that everything is still working.
+This is good.
 Good tests are resilient to refactors, since they test inputs and outputs, not implementation details.

-I recommend avoid emitting events in templates - or having logic in the `<script>` tag in general, unless it's truly trivial.
-Instead, move the logic to the script tag where it belongs.
+I recommend you avoid putting any logic into `<template>`.
+Move everything into `<script>`. `count += 1` might seem simple enough to inline in `<template>`.
+That said, I personally value consistency over saving a few key strokes, and for this reason I put all the logic inside `<script>`.

 Another thing you may have notices is the *name* of the method we created - `submit`.
-This is a personal preference, but I recommend having a good convention around naming methods.
+This is another personal preference, but I recommend having a good convention around naming methods.
 Here are two I've found useful.

 1. Name the method that emits the event the same as the event name.
 If you are doing `$emit('submit')`, you could name the method that calls this `submit`, too.
-2. Name methods that emit events `handleXXX`.
+2. Name methods call `$this.emit()` or `ctx.emit()` using the convention `handleXXX`.
 In this example, we could name the function `handleSubmit`.
-The idea is those methods *handle* the user interactions.
+The idea is those methods *handle* the interactions and emitting events.

-The one you choose isn't really important; having a convention is generally a good thing, though.
+Which of these you choose isn't really important; you could even pick another convention you like better.
+Having a convention is generally a good thing, though.
 Consistency is king!

 ## Declaring emits

 As of Vue 3, you are able to (and encouraged to) declare the events your component will emit, much like you declare props.
 It's a good way to communicate to the reader what the component does.
-Also, if you are using TypeScript, you will get better autocompetion and type safety.
+Also, if you are using TypeScript, you will get better autocompletion and type safety.

 Failing to do so will give you a warning in the browser console: *"Component emitted event "<event name>" but it is neither declared in the emits option nor as an "<event name> prop"*.

-This can make it easier to understand what your component does, both for other developers, and yourself when you come back to your code-base in six months time.
+By declaring the events a component emits, it can make it easier for other developers (or yourself in six months time) to understand what your component does and how to use it.

-You can do this in the same way you declare props; using the array of strings syntax:
+You can declare events in the same way you declare props; using the array syntax:

 ```js
 export default {